Henry Ford: Five-day workweek

 In addition to raising his workers' wages, Ford also introduced a new, reduced workweek in 1926.
 The decision was made in 1922, when Ford and Crowther described it as six 8-hour days, giving a 48-hour week, but in 1926 it was announced as five 8-hour days, giving a 40-hour week.
 The program apparently started with Saturday being designated a workday, before becoming a day off sometime later.
 On May 1, 1926, the Ford Motor Company's factory workers switched to a five-day, 40-hour workweek, with the company's office workers making the transition the following August.

-Ford had decided to boost productivity, as workers were expected to put more effort into their work in exchange for more leisure time.
+Ford predicted a boost in productivity, as workers were expected to put more effort into their work in exchange for more leisure time.
 Ford also believed decent leisure time was good for business, giving workers additional time to purchase and consume more goods.
 However, charitable concerns also played a role.
 Ford explained, "It is high time to rid ourselves of the notion that leisure for workmen is either 'lost time' or a class privilege."